Hatuna/dcm-trix-addon/README.md

     `Restrictions`, paste `https://script.google.com/macros/d/{SCRIPT
     ID}/usercallback` with `{SCRIPT ID}` replaced with the value obtained earlier.
-1. Hit 'create' - copy the client id and client secret values and paste them in `Constants.gs` file for `CLIENT_ID` and `CLIENT_SECRET` respectively.
+1. Hit 'create' - copy the client id and client secret values.

+1. In the Script menu, go to `Project Settings > Script Properties` and add the properties `client_id` and `client_secret` with the corresponding values copied in the previous step.
+Remember that it is case sensitive, so both properties must be written in lowercase.

 1. Go back to the spreadsheet and refresh the document.
 Verify that the addon is visible in `Add-ons > dcm-trix-addon`.
 The name may be different if you had given a different name earlier.